lsst-dm/dm_dev_guide/services/lsst-login.rst

 Overview
 ========

 The ``lsst-login`` servers are primarily intended as bastions used to access other resources at NCSA.
-Additional capabilities are planned to include:
+Additional capabilities include:

-- submission of HTCondor jobs (workflows should not be run here outside of HTCondor)
-- submission of Slurm jobs
-- light development work with short-running processes that require modest resources (e.g., build docs, short compilations against LSST software stack)
+- light :ref:`lsst-login-development` work with short-running processes that require modest resources (e.g., build docs, short compilations against LSST software stack)
 - view files (e.g., FITS files)

 Users are encouraged to submit batch jobs to perform work that requires more significant resources.